Transfer Portal: Ex-Alabama WR Makes Announcement for SEC Rival on Saturday

 Alabama’s roster hemorrhaging continues

 Horton’s departure to Texas A&M is just one piece of a much larger exodus.
 Since the portal opened, 20 players have jumped ship, and counting.
-While some of those defections won’t move the needle much, others will be brutally difficult to replace on short notice.
-Horton might be the biggest loss offensively.
-But defensively, the damage is even worse.
+While some of those defections won’t move the needle much, the others will be difficult to replace on short notice.
+Horton may be the biggest loss on offense, but the fallout on the defensive side is even more damaging.

 Edge rusher Qua Russaw, who defensive coordinator Kane Wommack once called “the freakiest” athlete in a room full of freaky people.
 He entered the portal after being unseated by Yhonzae Pierre late in the season.
 The five-star recruit from Montgomery finished 2025 with just 14 tackles and a sack.
 But his raw physical ability and violent hands at the point of attack made him a valuable rotation piece.
 Losing him stings.